JingyiGF/HERBS/README.md

 For more information, please read HERBS CookBook (coming soon) or check the Tutorial folder for corresponding functionalities.

+## Some Pre-Requirement Issues

+- In order to run HERBS properly, 64 bit operating systems and 64 bit Python are required.

+- 3D visualisation in HERBS depends on OpenGL, if you face to the problem that no OpenGL is installed on your machine, please see (https://www.opengl.org) to download and install accordingly.

+- For the current version of HERBS, Python is required to be installed.
+Please see (https://www.python.org) for downloading.

+- If you would like to install HERBS through terminal, **pip** is required.
+	- Check if pip is installed, `pip --version` or `pip help`.
+	- Use `python3 -m ensurepip` for MacOS to install pip.
+	- Use `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` to download requiring file for installing pip on Windows and `python get-pip.py` to install pip.

+- We strongly recommend users to use Python and install packages with virtual environment.
+For no-coders, we strongly recommend to use IDE to create environment at the moment.
+A desktop app of HERBS will be released soon.

 ###
 Please report your issues: https://github.com/JingyiGF/HERBS/issues.
 Please have a good description (maybe a screenshot or an error message).
 Any feedback welcome!